Meet Melissa Simpson, LPC

 Your time, your goals, your pace.
 This is your journey, and I'm honored to be part of it.

-I'm committed to continuous professional development to bring you the most effective, current approaches.
+I'm committed to continuous professional development to bring you the most effective approaches.